 Coshocton County market update February 2026

 When you’re trying to decide whether now is a good time to buy or sell in Coshocton County, the first question is always the same: what is actually happening in our local housing market right now?
-In this quick update, I’ll walk you through what I’m seeing in the early 2026 numbers compared to the same period last year, so you can make confident decisions.
+In this update, I’ll walk you through what the numbers show for January through March 2026 compared to the same period last year, so you can make a confident decision

 Quick answer: What changed since last year?

-Looking at residential sold properties in Coshocton County from January 1 through February 17:
+Looking at residential sold properties in Coshocton County for January 1 through March 31, 2026:

 In simple terms:

-• About 23% fewer sales closed so far in 2026, but the typical sold price jumped up by about 21% year over year.
+• About 25% fewer sales closed so far in 2026, but the typical sold price is up 7.2% year over year.

 • This looks like a quality over quantity market: fewer overall deals, but stronger prices for the homes that do sell.